gvwilson/thirdbit/src/fiction/iffy/index.md

 Somehow it didn't feel foolish.

 "They all have names,"
-he said quietly as they made their way to the nearest greenhouse.
+he told her as they made their way to the nearest greenhouse.
 "Folk that helped make this place or stopped other folk tearin' 'em all down."

 "Are there any for my olders?" she asked after a few steps.

 He squeezed her hand.
-"No,
+"Not yet,
 but if you want to plant some, we'd be proud to have 'em."

 The greenhouse had double walls and an airlock door.
-Inside was dry and warm.
+The inside was dry and warm.
-Bicycles of various sizes and in various degrees of repair huddled side by side like sheep at a trough.
+Bicycles of various sizes and in various degrees of repair stood in a stand like sheep at a trough.
 Row upon row of shelves held square pots of heather, moss, and pine seedlings,